 Take Home Message

-Pre-workout supplements are designed to help increase your performance through boosting energy, power, and stamina.
-It’s generally taken about a half an hour before your workout, and the benefits include improved muscle strength, cognition, lean gains, and endurance.
-Consider what your workout goals are to choose a pre-workout that will best fit your needs.
+Pre-workout supplements are designed to help increase your performance by boosting energy, power, and stamina.
+They’re generally taken about half an hour before your workout, and the benefits include improved muscle strength, cognition, lean gains, and endurance.
+To better select the optimal shake for before your workout, consider what your goals are.

 Taking a pre-workout consistently can help maximise its impact on your performance.
-Pre-workouts can help you feel more confident in taking the next step in your workouts and provide the boost you need to reach your peak performance level and continue to advance your physical abilities.
+Pre-workouts can help you feel more confident in taking the next step in your training sessions and provide the boost you need to reach your peak performance level and continue to advance your physical abilities.